(keep reading to learn what happened)

-Suffice it to say, Halo Nightclub did not have a successful rescue.
+However, suffice it to say, Halo Nightclub did not have a successful rescue.

 This is one of our easier updates to write because the bar actually closed before the Halo Nightclub Bar Rescue episode even aired.

-The Bar Rescue episode was originally filmed back in February, 2018.
+However, remember that the Bar Rescue episode was originally filmed back in February, 2018.